 Does that sound appealing to you?
 Have you got no technical knowledge about how Bitcoin works and how to control it?
 Great!
 Buckle up, as we have some explaining to do...

 A little note before we begin, I will be talking about how Bitcoin works, but not how to use it.
 I'm sure there are plenty articles covering that topic.

 There are no Bitcoin 'accounts', so to speak.
-What I mean by that is there's no website that you have to create an account on, much like you would register an email on Google.
+What I mean by that is there's no website on which you have to create an account, much like you would register an email on Google.
 Well, maybe there are, but those are scams.

 What Bitcoin has are 'wallets'.
-This name usually refers to a piece of software that you use to manage you Bitcoins.
-It can also refer to your personal Bitcoin 'bank account', that you can store your Bitcoins on - and this second meaning is the one which I'm going to elaborate on.
+This name usually refers to a piece of software which you can use to manage you Bitcoins.
+It can also refer to your personal Bitcoin 'bank account', on which you can store your Bitcoins - and this second meaning is the one which I'm going to elaborate on.

 Now that we know how it's called, how is it any different from your Internet bank account?
 If there's no website to sign up on, how is it done?

 Here's where you learn the first beautiful thing about Bitcoin.
 Your wallet is really just one very large random number.
 A number so unimaginably large, that there's almost zero chance that anyone can guess it without asking you what it is.
 And the only way to spend your funds is by knowing that number, so as long as it is secure, you're the only person in the universe that will have access to them.
 So all you have to do to sign up for Bitcoin is generate that number in a way that makes it as close to real randomness as possible.
 I'm not kidding - some people used to generate a wallet by rolling a cup of die a couple of times!
 Although that is a bit custom, so most people do what their wallet software considers secure, like wiggling your mouse for half a minute.